PsykoDev/Color/README.md

 red | write all time in red
 gold | write all time in gold
 grey | write all time in grey
-off | disable perma color
-unlock | unlock color in ALL channel " public "
+random | set a random color after an sentence off | disable perma color unlock | unlock color in ALL channel " public "